Greg Jones (linebacker, born 1988)

-Gregory M. Jones II (born October 5, 1988) is a former Canadian football linebacker who played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He played college football for Michigan State University, and was a two-time All-American.
-The New York Giants selected him in the sixth round of the 2011 NFL Draft, and he was a member of the Giants' Super Bowl championship team against the New England Patriots following the 2011 season.
-He has also played for the NFL's Jacksonville Jaguars and Tennessee Titans, the CFL's Toronto Argonauts and the UFL's Las Vegas Locomotives.
+Gregory M. Jones II (born October 5, 1988) is an American former professional football linebacker who played in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Michigan State Spartans, and was a two-time All-American selection.
+He was selected by the New York Giants in the sixth round of the 2011 NFL draft, and won the Super Bowl XLVI with them.
+He was also a member of the Jacksonville Jaguars and Tennessee Titans of the NFL, the Toronto Argonauts and Saskatchewan Roughriders of the CFL, and the Las Vegas Locomotives of the United Football League (UFL).